This function finds communities in a (un)weighted undirected network based on the Leiden algorithm of Traag, van Eck & Waltman.

 indicating if the weights should be considered if there are more than two columns.- cut_weight

-a minimal weight value.
+A minimal weight value.
 If

 weight

-name or number of the column to use as weight.
+The name or number of the column to use as weight.
 By default, the third column name of

 net